API documentation.

 API requests are rate limited based on your subscription plan:

 Rate limits reset daily for the Free plan and monthly for paid plans.
+For batch requests, each unique IP address counts as one request.
 Check your usage in the dashboard.

 The API returns standard HTTP status codes: